Anveks/JavaScript-Basics-Theory/JavaScriptTheory.md

 3. Async/await: Introduced in ES2017, async/await is a syntactic sugar built on top of promises.
 It allows writing asynchronous code that looks and behaves more like synchronous code, making it easier to read and understand.
 The async keyword is used to define an asynchronous function, and the await keyword is used to wait for the completion of a promise before proceeding.

 Asynchronous code is important in JavaScript to handle time-consuming operations without blocking the main thread and to ensure that programs remain responsive.
 It allows for more efficient resource utilization and better user experience in applications that involve network requests, I/O operations, or any other tasks that can cause delays.

+## Promises

+We use promises for handling *asynchronous interactions in a sequential manner*.
+They are especially useful when we need to do an async operation and THEN do another async operation based on the results of the first one.
+For example, if you want to request the list of all flights and then for each flight you want to request some details about it.
+The promise represents the future value.
+It has an internal state (pending, fulfilled and rejected) and works like a state machine.

+A promise object has then method, where you can specify what to do when the promise is fulfilled or rejected.

+You can chain then() blocks, thus avoiding the callback hell.
+You can handle errors in the catch() block.
+After a promise is set to fulfilled or rejected state, it becomes immutable.

+Also mention that you know about more sophisticated concepts:

+- async/await which makes the code appear even more linear
+- RxJS observables can be viewed as the recyclable promises

+An article on the topic: https://opensourceconnections.com/blog/2014/02/16/a-simple-promise-implementation-in-about-20-lines-of-javascript/

+Simple promise implementation example: https://gist.github.com/softwaredoug/9044640

 ## Main Thread